 We then developed a completely updated data structure.
 We used that data structure as a basis to develop a future-proof application landscape.
 It consists, among other things, of a new website, webshop, management environment for the Centre and underlying applications (including internal APIs, layers and links to accounting packages).
 Coupled with the new log-in methods we implemented, Dutch Sign Language is now easily accessible to users in a user-friendly way and easy for the Centre to manage.impact

 A responsive Online Sign Dictionary with 1000 free signs, and over 16,000 Dutch Sign Language signs with a subscription.

 A bilingual (Dutch Sign Language/Dutch) website and webshop for all of the Centre's (digital and physical) products.

 A completely updated, comprehensive, restructured database with a management environment.

-A completely new 'Make Your Own Sign Booklet'.
-Multiple APIs to unlock gestures and connect applications.
+A fully updated Make Your Own Sign Language booklet.
+Multiple APIs to unlock signs and connect applications.

 Single Sign-On and account management layer for easier use, management and expansion of log-in methods.

 Because the applications and thus Dutch Sign Language are now available to more consumers and organisations, it facilitates better awareness.
 It also gave the Centre a better understanding of how to edit signs, the structure of organisations, and the decline in subscribers.
 This has put the organisation in a better position.